jhanson8/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map returns a new array and does not manipulate the original.  for each executes a function for each element.

 2. What is the difference between a function and a method?
+    A function is code that is called by name while a method is code that is called by name but is usually associated with a function or object.
 3. What is closure?
+    IS function/objects bundled together and enclosed with references to the surrounding higher or lower state.

 4. Describe the four rules of the 'this' keyword.
+5. A function contained in global scope, the values of 'this' inside of that function will be the window object.
+6. A function called by a preceding dot, the object befoe that dot is this.
+7. When a constructor function is used, 'this' refers to the specific instance of the object that is created and returned by the constructor function.
+8. The call or apply method is used to explicitly define 'this'

-5. Why do we need super() in an extended class?
+9. Why do we need super() in an extended class? super() will let the extended class inherient the parents instances and properties.

 ## Project Set up

 Follow these steps to set up and work on your project:

 -   [ ] Create a forked copy of this project.
 -   [ ] Add TL as collaborator on Github.
 -   [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 -   [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 -   [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 -   [ ] You are now ready to build this project with your preferred IDE
 -   [ ] Implement the project on your Branch, committing changes regularly.
 -   [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

 -   [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
 -   [ ] Add your team lead as a Reviewer on the Pull-request
 -   [ ] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product